minetest/minetest/doc/lua_api.md

     * Example: `deserialize('print("foo")')`, returns `nil`
       (function call fails), returns
       `error:[string "print("foo")"]:1: attempt to call global 'print' (a nil value)`
+* `core.encode_network(format, ...)`: Encodes numbers and strings in binary
+  format suitable for network transfer according to a format string.
+    * Each character in the format string corresponds to an argument to the function.
+Possible format characters:
+        * `b`: Signed 8-bit integer
+        * `h`: Signed 16-bit integer
+        * `i`: Signed 32-bit integer
+        * `l`: Signed 64-bit integer
+        * `B`: Unsigned 8-bit integer
+        * `H`: Unsigned 16-bit integer
+        * `I`: Unsigned 32-bit integer
+        * `L`: Unsigned 64-bit integer
+        * `f`: Single-precision floating point number
+        * `s`: 16-bit size-prefixed string.
+Max 64 KB in size
+        * `S`: 32-bit size-prefixed string.
+Max 64 MB in size
+        * `z`: Null-terminated string.
+Cannot have embedded null characters
+        * `Z`: Verbatim string with no size or terminator
+        * ` `: Spaces are ignored
+    * Integers are encoded in big-endian format, and floating point numbers are encoded in IEEE-754 format.
+Note that the full range of 64-bit integers cannot be represented in Lua's doubles.
+    * If integers outside of the range of the corresponding type are encoded, integer wraparound will occur.
+    * If a string that is too long for a size-prefixed string is encoded, it will be truncated.
+    * If a string with an embedded null character is encoded as a null terminated string, it is truncated to the first null character.
+    * Verbatim strings are added directly to the output as-is and can therefore have any size or contents, but the code on the decoding end cannot automatically detect its length.
+* `core.decode_network(format, data, ...)`: Decodes numbers and strings from
+  binary format made by `core.encode_network()` according to a format string.
+    * The format string follows the same rules as `core.encode_network()`.
+      The decoded values are returned as individual values from the function.
+    * `Z` has special behavior; an extra argument has to be passed to the function for every `Z` specifier denoting how many characters to read.
+      To read all remaining characters, use a size of `-1`.
+    * If the end of the data is encountered while still reading values from the string, values of the correct type will still be returned, but strings of variable length will be truncated, and numbers and verbatim strings will use zeros for the missing bytes.
+    * If a size-prefixed string has a size that is greater than the maximum, it will be truncated and the rest of the characters skipped.
 * `core.compress(data, method, ...)`: returns `compressed_data`
     * Compress a string of data.
     * `method` is a string identifying the compression method to be used.